ozoromo/big-brother/docs/README.md

 - Two ways of registration users
   -> With username + 3 pictures
   -> With username + video
-- Two ways of signing in
+- Three ways of signing in
   -> With username + a picture
   -> With username + video (live face)
   -> With username + video (live gesture)